 Yellowstone National Park

 Yellowstone National Park reigns as the king of wildlife-watching destinations in the lower 48 states of America.
 It’s about as close as you can get to seeing how the country might have looked before Europeans arrived several hundred years ago, a place where North American megafauna still roam freely.
 Grizzly bears and gray wolves are readily visible hunting massive herds of elk.
-An impressive array of carnivores (mountain lions, wolverines, black bears, coyotes, foxes, bobcats and lynx to name a few) prowl amongst an equally impressive range of prey species.
-Large hoofed mammals include the largest of all North American creatures, the bison, as well as moose, elk, bighorn sheep, mountain goats, pronghorns, mule deer and white-tailed deer. otters, beavers and muskrats ply the waterways while porcupines and martens scramble in the trees.
+You will never forget the first time you see a wolf.
+It is a magical moment like no other.
+An impressive array of carnivores (mountain lions, wolverines, black bears, coyotes, foxes, bobcats, and lynx to name a few) prowl amongst an equally impressive range of prey species.
+Large hoofed mammals include the largest of all North American creatures, the bison (named the National mammal of the United States), as well as moose, elk, bighorn sheep, mountain goats, pronghorns, mule deer and white-tailed deer. otters, beavers and muskrats ply the waterways while porcupines and martens scramble in the trees.

 Alaska is America’s last frontier.
 Here you can find vast stretches of rugged untouched wilderness, stunning vistas and incredible wildlife.
 The Kenai Peninsula (Homer is a good place to start) is the perfect base for whale watching, sea otters and oodles of bald eagles.
 The Katmai Peninsula is known for it’s Brown Bears (Grizzlies).
 Mc Neil River State Game Sanctuary provides intimate bear watching but you must enter a lottery to visit.
 If you don’t win the lottery, head to Brooks Camp instead.
 If camping next to a thousand walruses sounds like your thing, catch a boat out to Round Island in Bristol Bay.
 But for an all-around amazing wildlife adventure, you can’t beat Denali National Park, where you can walk amongst wolves, bears, Dall sheep and caribou, and not see another human being for days.